plotly/plotly.github.io/_posts/2015-04-23-chi-square-literacy.md

 $$\chi^2=\sum_{i}\frac{(E_i-O_i)^2}{E_i}=\frac{(25-20)^2}{20}+\frac{(40-40)^2}{40}+\frac{(25-30)^2}{30}+\frac{(75-80)^2}{80}+\frac{(160-160)^2}{160}+\frac{(125-120)^2}{120}=2.64$$
 </div>

-This table shows each cell's contribution to the chi-square statistic.
+This table shows each cell's contribution to the chi-squared statistic.
 The cells with the highest contribution to the statistic had observed values that were the most different from what we'd expect under the null hypothesis.

 |                         | **Product A** | **Product B** | **Product C** |
 | ----------:             | :-----------: | :-----------: | :-----------: |